Computer Environments Elicit General Agentic Intelligence in LLMs: Evaluation Details

 \section{Evaluation Details}

-We evaluate on six diverse non-code domains, summarized in Table~\ref{tab:benchmark_summary}.
+We evaluate on six non-code domains and one code domain, summarized in Table~\ref{tab:benchmark_summary}.
 The system prompt largely follows the one in Appendix~\ref{sec:appendix_prompt}, with minor domain-specific adjustments and final answer formatting instructions.
 Please refer to our released code for the exact prompts.

 \paragraph{Mathematics.} We use all 30 problems from the 2025 American Invitational Mathematics Examination (AIME25), which tests olympiad-level mathematical reasoning.
 Given the small dataset size, we repeat each problem 16 times and report average accuracy.
 The prompt includes ``Please reason step by step, and put your final answer within \texttt{\textbackslash boxed\{\}}.'' and we use Math-Verify~\citep{mathverify} for evaluation.